-Searching with a student's consent - any member of staff can search a student with his/her consent
+Searching with a student's consent - Only SLT can search a student and must not touch their person.

 The staff member does not need to obtain written consent.
 It is enough to ask the student to hand over an item, or to ask whether the staff member can look in the student's bag or locker, and for the student to agree.